ashufelt/LoserPoolWebsite/LoserPickPool/Loser Pick Tasks.md

 - [ ] Make visual diagram of code organization.  <br>Will help for adding more complexity, and identifying currently existing spaghetti
 - [ ] Register Username with a PIN
 - [ ] Only list teams that are available for that user
-- [ ] Week function: disable picks Sunday and Monday
-- [ ] Week function: don't show current picks until they are locked on Sunday

 ## In Progress